voltrondata-labs/gha-controller-infra/README.md

 *** ADD SECTION ***

-Update .github/workflows with this repo owner as the first parameter and the repo name as the second parameter.
+- Update .github/workflows with this repo owner as the first parameter and the repo name as the second parameter.
-Trigger a mnaual run of each Action.
+- Trigger a manual run of each Action.

+Write section on publishing to DockerHub vs GitHub Container Registry

 ### Deploying the Pulumi setup